25 Things to do in Tuscany (2024): Best places to see

 Toskánsko co navštívit / nejkrásnější místa Toskánska

 From the charming cities of Florence, Siena and Pisa to the picturesque countryside dotted with medieval villages, Tuscany in Italy offers an extraordinary combination of history, art, gastronomy and breathtaking nature.
-If you’re as fed up as we are, check out our complete guide to where to go in Tuscany and the best things to do and see in Tuscany.
+If you’re as fed up as we are, check out our complete guide to where to go in Tuscany and tips on things to do in Tuscany.

 What makes Tuscany so special?